analogdevicesinc/ai8x-training/README.md

 Arm's CMSISv5 Neural Networking library, optimized for Arm's Microcontroller DSP (reportedly 4.6x faster than executing on the CPU), see https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/converting-a-neural-network-for-arm-cortex-m-with-cmsis-nn and https://github.com/ARM-software/CMSIS_5 for the source code.
+A version of this repository is automatically checked out as part of the `ai8x-synthesis` project.

 The results of the generated code have been verified to match AI84 exactly and may be used to demonstrate the efficacy of the custom CNN accelerator.